-We will assume that the user knows how to use POLYRATE 9.7 and NWCHEM and is familiar with their keywords.
-Therefore, when talking about the common input files, we will only discuss the differences between running POLYRATE 9.7 and running NWCHEMRATE 2007.
+We will assume that the user knows how to use Polyrate 2017-C and NWChem and is familiar with their keywords.
+Therefore, in describing the common input files, we will only discuss the differences between running Polyrate 2017-C and running NWChemrate 2019.